robbieg729/nfl-draft-analysis/README.md

 ## Charts
 Organized into two main folders:
 - "Madden Ratings" contains some EDA on player Madden Ratings, including year-over-year differences and distributions depending on roster type (Active/Inactive),
-- "Draft Curves" containing most of the main results from the analysis.
+- "Draft Curves/Average Madden Ratings" containing most of the main results from the analysis.